 - (1) Raise Olema Bolinas Road on fill to accommodate sea level rise to the southern extent of the project area. - (2) Upgrade/add culverts along Olema Bolinas Road in newly raised areas - (3) Extend the raising of Bolinas-Fairfax Road from where it was completed in Phase 2 northward up Bolinas-Fairfax Road - (4) Install vegetated shoreline and soft erosion protection features at the southern end of the project area along Olema Bolinas Road on a newly raised roadway - (5) Restore a functioning floodplain to portions of Lewis Gulch Creek along the west side of SR 1. - (6) Restore streamflow from Wilkins Gulch Creek and the north tributary of Wilkins Gulch Creek to the surface of the relict alluvial fan.
-Fill and abandon the incised and channelized segment of the stream.
+Fill and abandon portions the incised and channelized segment of the stream. - (7) Create habitat ponds in the former channel of Wilkins Gulch Creek.